brej-29/Logicmojo-AIML-Assignments-PythonAssignments/README.md

 - **Calculator:** A command-line calculator for basic arithmetic operations.
 - **Guessing Game:** An interactive number guessing game with multiple difficulty levels.
 - **To-Do List:** A simple CLI to-do list app to manage your daily tasks.
+- **File Organizer:** A simple python program that groups files in a directory based on their extensions.
+- **Manual ChatBot:** A simple, rule-based chatbot that responds to predefined user inputs.
 ---

 ## **Getting Started**